 Coursemojo online instructors and learning coaches provided several recommendations to improve the process for measuring student engagement through observations.
 Specifically, they suggested distinguishing which rubric components should be prioritized at the start of the school year to better support onboarding and start-up processes.
-They also recommended clearer guidelines for interpreting check-box questions on the baseline rubric, noting that some questions required a check when components were present, while others required a check when components were present, while others required a check when components were present, and measure student joy, motivation, and energy.
+They also recommended clearer guidelines for interpreting check-box questions on the baseline rubric, noting that some questions required a check when components were present, while others required a check when components were absent, making it difficult to interpret aggregated data accurately.
+They also proposed revising the observation rubrics to better capture and measure student joy, motivation, and energy.
 They suggested clearer distinctions between scores that reflect the learning coach and online instructor partnership versus those that assess individual performance.
 They also recommended collecting more numerical data during formative observations to enhance the assessment process.